 In these coordinates, tf is defined as the limit $|(S, U, Z)|\to \infty$, where we use the Euclidean norm on $\R^m$; ff and td are defined by $\widetilde{x}, \eta$, respectively.
 The blow-down map $\beta: \mathscr{M}^2_h\to M^2_h$ is in local coordinates simply the coordinate change back to $(t, (x,y, z), (\widetilde{x},\wy, \widetilde{z}))$.

 The restriction of $\beta$ to $\td$ is a fibration, with each fibre being a closed `parabolic' hemisphere $S^m_+$ and base given by the lifted diagonal of $(M_c)^2$, which is diffeomorphic to a copy of $M_c$.
-Similarly, the restriction of $\beta$ to $\ff$ is a fibration over the diagonal of $\del M_c \times \del M_c$ with fibres being the `parabolic' quarter-spheres $S^{m+1}_{++}$.
+Similarly, the restriction of $\beta$ to $\ff$ is a fibration over the diagonal of $\del M_c \times \del M_c$.

-The heat kernel is constructed by the second named author jointly with Mazzeo in \cite{MazVer} as a polyhomogeneous conormal distribution on $\mathscr{M}^2_h$ with product type expansions at the corners of the heat space, and with coefficients depending smoothly on the tangential variables. \cite{MazVer} asserts the following result.
+In the statement below we assume that the $2$-tensor $\kappa$ restricts to a smooth family of isospectral Riemannian metrics on the fibres $F$, i.e. that the vertical operators $D_F$ are isospectral.
+The second named author has worked under this condition in \cite{MazVer} jointly with Mazzeo.
+This condition ensures that the heat kernel of $\Delta$ is polyhomogeneous in the sense of Definition \ref{phg} on the heat space blowup $\mathscr{M}^2_h$, with exponents in the asymptotic expansion at the right and left boundary face given in terms of the spectrum of $D_F$. \cite{MazVer} asserts the following result.